ahraza51214/FilmAPI/README.md

 update-database
 ```
 <br>
-By follow the above guidlines, you will now be able to run our Web Film API in your local machine.
+By follow the above guidlines, you will now be able to run our Web Film API on your local machine.